Why Recycling Content Should Be a Part of Your Content Strategy (& How to Do It)

-Content marketing is human psychology.
+We stated above that content marketing is human psychology.
 But psychology is based on science and data — not just theories.

 Use Google Analytics and other tools to understand how your audience consumes content.
 There won’t always be metrics to understand exactly which types of content your audience prefers, but certain facts and figures can help you arrive at an educated guess.

-Many companies make the mistake of following the “one and done,” approach to content marketing.
+Many companies make the mistake of following the “one and done” approach to content marketing.
 They invest precious time, money, and energy into crafting original content, then become disappointed when it doesn’t convert.

 To better connect with your audience, every piece of content you write should be refurbished for multiple mediums, including social posts, slide decks, YouTube videos, and webinars.
 This allows you to create an all-encompassing view of your argument and connect with your audience across different platforms.

-And if you need help with invigorating your content marketing strategy, contact us so we can get started right away.
+And if you need help with invigorating your content marketing strategy, contact us so we can get started right away!